Déjà Vu

 Explanation

 When Cathy is gone, all hell breaks loose.
 I walk into walls, misplace things, break other things, forget to eat, get sick, and, like a dog, the only words that register are her calls.
 I’m nearly sixty, but I act like I’m sixteen and trapped in a rock ballad.
 Alone at the iMac.
 If she loses patience, she never shows it.
-Noblesse oblige even towards her sniffling spouse.
+I don’t know how any dynamic person can be married to a writer.

-And while I painstakingly clean up the kitchen for the plumber, moving confusedly, eyes, shoulder, and throat contributing to the general fog, Cathy juggles, negotiates, radiates, soothes, settles the conflicts of twenty people.
+While I painstakingly cleaned up the kitchen for the plumber, moving confusedly, eyes, hands, and throat contributing to the general fog, Cathy was in New York, saving everyone in the family, as it turned out.

-With all his honours on, he sighed for one
+With all his honors on, he sighed for one

 Who, say astonished critics, lived at home;